 In 2010, Congress authorized a Port Infrastructure Development Program to be administered by the U.S. Maritime Administration.
 While the program remained unfunded for many years, Congress provided first-year funds in the FY2019 Consolidated Appropriations Act.
-Specifically, the legislation provides a total of $292.7 million and stipulates that grant funds are to be issued to public agencies and used for a variety of port improvements, including intermodal infrastructure, terminal equipment, wharf construction, cargo handling technology, etc.
+Specifically, the legislation provides a total of $292.7 million and stipulates that grant funds are to be issued to public agencies and used for a variety of port improvements, including intermodal infrastructure, terminal equipment, wharf construction, cargo handling technology, etc. Congress provided second-year funding for the program at $225 million in FY2020.

 While the United States has federal grant programs for aviation, highway, rail and public transportation infrastructure, there has not been a federal assistance program specifically targeted at port infrastructure.
 Ports are eligible to apply for U.S. Department of Transportation “BUILD” and “INFRA” grants, but often find themselves competing with other important airport, highway or mass transit priorities in their communities.
 For this reason, a dedicated port infrastructure grant program is attractive.